Ham41za/CODE-CASA/README.md

 # CODE-CASA/To DO List
-This is the my internship work at Code casa.
+This is my To DO List web application that i made during my internship work at Code casa.